-In the case of Spinoza, we are more concerned with understanding the picture of the world that he draws.
+In the case of Spinoza, in this class, I am more concerned with understanding the picture of the world that he draws.

 Our critical analysis may apply more usefully to the big picture than to the detailed arguments.

 Some secondary reading for Spinoza will be essential.